• Skip to primary navigation

 This chocolate fudge peanut butter cake is ready to serve once the icing has firmed up enough to slice.

 Want to save it for later?
-Cover and store it at room temperature or in the refrigerator.
+Cover and store it at room temperature or in the refrigerator for up to 3 days.
 Either option works well to keep the frosting set and the cake moist.
 I think it actually gets better the second day, as the flavors meld together.

 Follow me on Facebook, Instagram, Pinterest and YouTube.
 Be social and share, y'all!
 Want all my new recipes and updates?
 Get my weekly newsletter in your inbox!